 In regional NSW, services and marches will take place at RSL’s across the state.
 The services offer quiet contemplation, accompanied by the bugle call of the Last Post and The Ode of Remembrance, an excerpt from English poet Laurence Binyon's moving poem, For the Fallen, which was first published in The Times in 1914.

 Dawn Service held in Sydney on Anzac Day - Credit: NSW Government

 They shall grow not old, as we that are left grow old;

 Age shall not weary them, nor the years condemn

 At the going down of the sun and in the morning

 We shall remember them.

-Another time-honoured ANZAC Day tradition is two-up games in pubs and clubs across NSW.
+Another time-honoured ANZAC Day tradition is to play the game two-up.
 Its association with the day originates from WWI, when Australians played two-up in the trenches and on troop ships.
-A popular two-up game on the coast is at the Towradgi Beach Hotel in Wollongong.
+The game can be played at home with three or more participants.